[Recommended Autumn Festivals: Aomori Edition] Introducing Aomori's autumn festivals and local cuisine!

 What are the "Gonohe Three Great Meats"?

-Gonohe Town is known for its delicious sakura meat Aomori Kuraishi Beef " and a local bird called " Aomori Shamrock ," which are collectively known as the " Gonohe Three Great Meats ."
+Gonohe Town is known for its delicious horse meat , but it also boasts other brands of beef called " Aomori Kuraishi Beef " and local chicken called " Aomori Shamo Rock ," and these three are collectively known as the " Gonohe Three Great Meats ."

 In addition to simple yakiniku, restaurants in the town offer a variety of menus featuring the three major meats